redabacha/eslint-import-resolver-deno/README.md

 # eslint-import-resolver-deno

 This enables Deno import resolution for `eslint-plugin-import`.
+This has been tested against Deno v2.0.0.

 ## Usage